EyeOfDarkness/PrimordialisEditor/README.md

 # Limitations
 - Theres no selection tool.
-- This Editor currently can't load/create Combo Cells.
-It gets converted to basic cells if you save the creature.
 - Saved creature will have a placeholder name, and cannot be changed in the application.
 - Undo History Limit is currently 8.
 - Fill tool has a range of 250 if used on an empty cell, 800 otherwise.